 This app has greatly changed since I first reviewed it!
 Everything out this app is designed to get you to subscribe to a premium account.
 Before we talk about that, let's talk about the artwork.

 Some are quite detailed and some are very basic . . . but there are a lot of options (words, mandalas, people - and some odd ones like a rabbit being pulled out of a hat).

-Subscription - a Recolor Unlimited 7-day free trial is available.
-You can pay monthly for $7.99 or yearly for $39.99.
-This subscription gives you access to 900+ pictures and new ones every day.
-You'll also get access to all palettes and effects.
+Subscription - a Recolor Premium 7-day free trial is available.
+You can pay monthly for $29.99 or yearly for $89.99.
+This subscription gives you access to 5000+ pictures and new ones every day.
+You'll also get access to all palettes and effects, plus no ads.